 Common stockholders are allowed to vote on important issues, and we actively seek their feedback.
 In addition, during 2019, Hecla reached out to 50 of our top shareholders to help us understand expectations of performance, maintain transparency and share corporate governance and compensation policies.
 Some tangible examples of the results of our 2019 shareholder outreach activities include:

-- Continued to update and strengthen our ESG reporting and metrics on our website and in other publicly available materials, and enhanced disclosure on our ESG efforts; and
+- continued to update and strengthen our ESG reporting and metrics on our website and in other publicly available materials, and enhanced disclosure on our ESG efforts

 Other corporate governance topics discussed in our shareholder outreach program included board diversity and refreshment.
 In response, we added two new directors in 2016, and one new director in 2017, thereby reducing the average tenure of the Board.
 We also have several directors who are within one to two years of retirement age and will not be standing for reelection at the end of their respective terms, thus allowing us to refresh the Board further within the next few years.